splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

           - ['IP-MIB']
 ```

-If you want to enable only one `static_profile` polling for the host `10.202.4.202`, you would configure similar inventory:
+If you only want to enable the option `static_profile` polling for the host `10.202.4.202`, you would configure a similar inventory:

 ```yaml
 poller: